synesthesiam/voice2json/docs/index.md

 `voice2json` supports the following languages/locales.
 I don't speak or write any language besides U.S. English very well, so **please** let me know if any profile is broken or could be improved!
 I'm mostly [Chinese Room-ing it](https://en.wikipedia.org/wiki/Chinese_room#Chinese_room_thought_experiment).

-Untested profiles (highlighted below) *may* work, but I don't have the necessary data or enough understanding of the language to test them.
+For each language, the profile with the highest transcription accuracy (lowest word error rate) is highlighted in green.
+Untested profiles (highlighted in yellow below) *may* work, but I don't have the necessary data or enough understanding of the language to test them.

 <table>
   <thead>